Nedal1994/play2earn-frontend/README.md

-# Play2Earn Landing Page
+# Play2Earn website

-This repository contains the code for the Play2Earn landing page, a play-to-earn platform where users can complete tasks and earn rewards.
+This repository contains the code for the Play2Earn wesbite, a play-to-earn platform where users can complete tasks and earn rewards.
 The application is built using React, Vite, and various other libraries to provide a seamless user experience.

 ## Table of Contents